-The Winston School serves students of average to above intelligence with documented learning differences which may include dyslexia, dysgraphia, dyscalculia, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder ADHD), processing difficulties, learning disabilities, learning disorders, autism and Asperger’s syndrome, slow maturation or underachievement.
-The Winston School’s small classes and caring teachers trained in special education are the key to helping students succeed.
-While all students may occasionally become frustrated by challenging assignments or projects, those with primary behavioral or emotional problems will be better served in another environment.
+The Winston School serves students of average to above average intelligence with documented learning differences such as dyslexia, dysgraphia, dyscalculia, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), processing difficulties, learning disabilities, learning disorders, Autism Spectrum Disorder, slow maturation or underachievement.
+Many of our applicants have been in special education programs prior to coming to Winston.

 The school’s small classes and caring teachers trained in special education are the key to helping students succeed.
 While many students’ behavior may become problematic as a result of frustration and struggle in school, those with primary behavioral or emotional problems will be better served in another environment.
 A bright student with ADD or who is on the Autism Spectrum can and should succeed in school.

 The purpose of the admission process is to determine if the school, the student and the family are properly matched.

 In order to help us evaluate the appropriateness of Winston and the special qualities of each child, we have the following procedure:

 If The Winston School seems like a possible match, the student visits classes for two days.
 At this point—or prior to final admission– parents should provide Winston with their student’s academic and disciplinary records, including the most recent IEP if applicable.
 Following this visit, parents, the school, and in some cases, the student confer about the possible admission.
 The School reserves the right to withdraw an offer of admission at any point prior to enrollment based on new information that comes to light.
 If the family is funded through a public school district, we ask that you gain the permission of the district before the class visit is scheduled.